 Challenge: You’re concerned that your loved ones aren’t being careful with their health.

 You may be worried about the health of some family members who partake in dangerous foods.
-Although sharing your knowledge in a kind manner may be helpful, it's important to set an example.
+Although sharing your knowledge in a kind manner may be well-intentioned, the best thing to do is set an example.

 Action Item: Your enjoyment of healthful food and good health during the holidays sets an example for others to aspire to.
-Every day, every meal, every mouthful is a choice and an opportunity to build exeellent health and be a role model for your loved ones.
+Then, if a family member or friend is asking questions about your diet-style, great!
+They might be looking for motivation, tips for eating more healthfully, or an accountability buddy.
+Your support may help them get started on their journey to better health.
+Every day, every meal, every mouthful is a choice and an opportunity to build excellent health and be a role model for your loved ones.
 Every social occasion – in-person or virtual – is an opportunity to be a positive influence.

 Action item: Share some of the success stories on the website, with someone you love, or watch one of Dr. Fuhrman’s recorded Nutri-Talk sessions.